Code-Institute-Submissions/Germany-Online-Guide/README.md

 ## Acknowledgements
-* Thank you to my mentor, Antonija Simic, who gave me examples of how modern landing pages look like and assisted and inspired me with the design of the webpage
+* Thank you to my mentor, Antonija Simic, who gave me examples of how modern landing pages look like and inspired me with the design of the webpage
-* Thank you to the tutors, Nakita and Niel for helping me with problems I had
+* Thank you to the tutors, Nakita and Niel for helping me with the problems I had